 Professor Martin Warren, BBSRC Professorial Fellow and Professor of Biochemistry, discusses the use of advanced forensic techniques to uncover the truth of King George III’s madness.

-Of Molecular Biology, Biophysics and Biochemistry students who graduated from Kent in 2017 and completed a national survey, 100% were in work or further study within six months (DLHE).
+100% of Molecular Biology, Biophysics and Biochemistry graduates who responded to the most recent national survey of graduate destinations were in work or further study within six months (DLHE, 2017).